Docs/ Multi-Account AWS Strategy

 • The Vouch OIDC provider lives in the management account only.

-• The hub role uses Pattern C – its identity policy is sts:AssumeRole only.
+• The hub role is defined in Step 1 – its identity policy is sts:AssumeRole only.

 • Each spoke role trusts the hub through a plain AWS-principal trust (no OIDC).